marcopxt/NES-UFLA/README.md

 ```

-Runing the model and outputs
+Running the model and outputs

 ```r
 # Model for ANOVA: y = u + block + gen + error